Tenement law: compulsory owners’ associations

 Background

-2. establishing compulsory owners’ associations; and
+2. the establishment of compulsory owners’ associations; and

-3. the establishment of building reserve funds.
+3. establishment of building reserve funds.

 The essence of the second recommendation is that the owner of every tenement flat in Scotland should be required to enter into an association with the owners of the other flats in the same building.
 The key purpose of the association would be to manage maintenance and repair of the building.
 Our project aims to set out an appropriate legislative basis for implementing this recommendation.